What to Do If an Airline Loses Your Luggage: 7 Simple Steps

 “Chase will reimburse up to $3,000 for damaged luggage on a flight that was booked using your Chase Sapphire Reserve card,” Martin says.
-The card also gives travelers with lost luggage $100 a day for up to five days so they can purchase essentials such as toiletries, clothes and one cell phone charger.
-You should always carry contacts, glasses, hearing aids, tickets, valuable documents, money, jewelry and other valuables in your carry-on bag, as those items are excluded from coverage.
+The card also gives travelers with lost luggage $100 a day for up to five days so they can purchase essentials, such as toiletries, clothes and one cell phone charger.

-It’s worth noting that you’ll pay mightily for the assurance Chase’s card provides.
-It has an annual fee of $550 a year.
+It’s worth noting that the Chase Sapphire Reserve has an annual fee of $550 a year.
 Still, it may be worth it for frequent fliers.

 How to prevent lost luggage

-Sherren agrees.
-“Avoid checking bags for domestic flights—period,” she says.
+“Avoid checking bags for domestic flights—period,” Sherren says.
 “And pack two days worth of clothing and necessary toiletries in your carry-on if you travel overseas and check any luggage.”

 And make sure it’s clear that these items made it to the airport with you.
 “Take a photo of your bag at the airport, displaying your ID tag, before checking in,” Sherren says.

-Many people buy new things right before a trip, and if you do this, save all the receipts and take photos of these items in your luggage.
+If you buy new things right before a trip, save all the receipts and take photos of these items in your luggage.
 “You’ll need to prove the value of your lost belongings,” says Edman.
 “This can be done with receipts, but if you don’t have receipts, you may be able to provide an estimate of the value of your belongings.”

-- Frank Harrison, regional security director of North America for World Travel Protection, where he delivers real-time security intelligence to keep travelers safe.
+- Frank Harrison is the regional security director of North America for World Travel Protection, where he delivers real-time security intelligence to keep travelers safe.

 - U.S. Department of Transportation: “Lost, Delayed, or Damaged Baggage”